Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

 - Enhanced tracking prevention coming soon

 Next, we have a personal favorite in Mozilla Firefox.
 Compared to something like Chrome, Firefox blows it out of the water.
 Natively, Firefox will block third-party websites from using cookies to track you.

 It’ll block trackers from social websites.
 It can prevent annoying videos from playing automatically.
 The browser has DNS over HTTPS to prevent internet service providers from selling your data.

 It’s available in over 90 languages and is compatible with Windows, Mac, and Linux computers.
 There’s a version for mobile devices so you can take high-quality security features on the go.

 Firefox has a built-in password manager so you don’t have to remember any of it.
-Mozilla also included a cryptocurrency blocking feature to prevent minors from using your computer for crypto tokens.
+Mozilla also included a cryptocurrency-blocking feature to prevent minors from using their computer for crypto tokens.

 There is so much to Firefox that it’s difficult to go over everything.
 On top of that, you have an entire suite of extensions to enhance your browsing experience.